 The name and vision of the Medicine Wheel Lodge were given years ago, that the property would be shared with all who found their way to it.
 The Shamans said that this would open the hearts of those who were drawn here so that they would be prepared to seek and embark on their own journeys.

 My name, Healingwolf, was given to me by my father at a young age when i was found healing a wolf.
-Since that time, another wolf, knowing she was dying, came to me bringing her young one for me to care for.
-Today, one of my wolves also approached me out of the wild, and another has returned to me. i have raised Gray wolves, Artic wolves, Timber wolves, and now Tundra wolves.
+Since that time, another wolf-dog, knowing she was dying, came to me bringing her young one for me to care for.
+Today, one of my wolf-dogs also approached me out of the wild, and another has returned to me. i have raised Gray, Artic, Timber, and now Tundra wolves and wolf-dogs.

 Two grandfathers adopted me 10 years ago, one 100 year old Oglala Sioux Shaman, and his 110 year old friend, a Shoshone Shaman.
 They have made me gifts, given me items that have been with their tribes for generations, but most importantly, have passed on the old wisdom that i may share it with others.
 Healingwolf gives respect to the Ancient Ones, and honors all tribes, all traditions, and all relations.

 The elder Lakota Shaman has instructed me to write with a small “i” to show humility.